picamator/SteganographyKit/README.md

 UnitTest
 --------
 Tests can be found in '/tests' folder.
-It should be noticed that `LsbTest::testEncodeDecode` includes random generated dataProvider with 100 items.
+It should be noticed that `PureLsbTest::testEncodeDecode` or `SecretLsbTest::testEncodeDecode` includes random generated dataProvider with 100 items.

 BackLog
 -------